microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accesspackageassignmentrequestorsettings.md

 Namespace: microsoft.graph

 Used for the requestor settings of an [access package assignment policy](accesspackageassignmentpolicy.md).
-Provides additional settings to select who can create a request for an access package on that policy.
+Provides additional settings to select who can create a request for an access package on that policy, and what they can include in their request.

 ## Properties
 |Property|Type|Description|